Current Status

 - what conclusions it draws for future measures.

 The report must be submitted to BAFA and made publicly available on the enterprise’s website no later than four months after the end of the financial year and must be kept available there for seven years.
 Business and trade secrets are protected in this context.
-An electronic reporting format is currently being established to keep the burden on enterprises to a minimum.
-Enterprises may also use the information provided to fulfil the CSR reporting obligation.
+Reports can be submitted to the BAFA via the electronic reporting questionnaire.
+Registration is required.
+Currently, the reporting obligation is suspended until 1 January 2026.
+During the transition period leading up to the implementation of a law on international corporate responsibility, the obligation will be waived, including for previous financial years.
 See how enterprises already report on the fulfilment of their due diligence obligations (German video with English subtitles):

 You can find the full text of the Act in the Federal Law Gazette (in German).
 Here you will find more information about the five core elements of the NAP.